caixu0518/ITIPs/README.md

-# ITIPs: Identification transposable element insertion polymorphisms (TIPs)
+# ITIPs: Identification of transposable element insertion polymorphisms (TIPs)

 We developed a pipeline to identify population-scale TIPs based on a pan-genome analysis and large-scale resequencing of accessions in _B. rapa_.
 The pipeline for identifying population-scale TIPs employed three sequential steps: __identification of insertions and deletions__, __construction of the TE insertion dataset__, and __determination of TIPs at a population scale__.